constellationz/shortcutbot/README.md

 # Bash shortcut bot

-A Discord bot that lets you set up simple bash shortcuts
+A Discord bot that lets you run simple bash shortcuts on your server.

 ## Install